riccardomusmeci/mlx-llm/README.md

 ```

 > [!WARNING]
-> In current release (v1.0.5) OpenELM chat-mode is broken.
+> OpenELM chat-mode is broken.
 I am working on fixing it.

 > [!WARNING]
 > In current release (v1.0.5) chat mode is supported only for registered models and mode with other HF weights from HuggingFace is not supported.